elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Fixed

 - When using harbor together with rook there is a potential bug that appears if the database pod is killed and restarted on a new node.
 This is fixed by upgrading the Harbor helm chart to version 1.6.1.
+- The command `team-add` for adding new PGP fingerprints no longer crashes when validating some environment variables.

 ### Added